OpenSecuritySummit/oss2018/content/outcomes/_template.md

 @import "/static/img/logo.png"

-*This document includes headings that can be used for describing the outcomes of a sessions.
-You can combine the headings in a way you beleive it will describe the results of the session in a best possible way.*
+*This document includes headings that can be used to describe the outcomes of a sessions.
+Combine the headings as you see fit to ensure coherence and clarity.*

-*If you feel that some additional heading can be edit and this way the outcome material will be even better please add the heading in the current structure.*
+*If you feel that additional headings will improve the outcomes, feel free to add them.*

-***NOTE:*** *The italic text in this page/document it is used only to explain the segments of the document and have to be removed or replaced with another useful content.*
+***NOTE:*** *The italic text in this page/document is used only to explain the different parts of the document.
+Replace them with other useful content.*

 ## Outcomes/Deliverables (recommend)
-*The outcomes are the results produced from a session regardless of the session type.*
+*The outcomes are the results produced from a session regardless of the session type.
+These can be:*

 - *Artefacts (Diagrams)*
 - *Documents or Books*